theuerc/Website/src/routes/blog/gitpod-for-startups.md

 You’ll also likely work on features, bugs and PR reviews at the same time, but switching context usually is a hassle and time intensive task.
 With Gitpod, multi track programming is easy as you’re able to spin up multiple context-aware dev environments with a click.
 And close them when you’re done.

 It also enables your team to code from anywhere, on any device.
 Don’t worry about getting expensive laptops or source code security.
-This comes in handy as most companies are moving towards (hybrid) remote work, so even [working from a van](https://ghuntley.com/internet/) wouldn’t be a problem.
+This comes in handy as most companies are moving towards (hybrid) remote work, so even working from the road wouldn’t be a problem.

 The fact that big tech companies like Google, Facebook or Shopify or are working on similar, internal solutions for remote development strongly leads just emphasizes the trend that in a few years from now, cloud based, ephemeral developer environments will be the norm.

-So we think you'll benefit from saying goodbye to local development early on, which is why we are making Gitpod completely free to use as part of our “Gitpod for Startups” program.
+So we think you'll benefit from saying goodbye to local development early on, which is why we are providing a 50% discount as part of our “Gitpod for Startups” program.

 ## The benefits

-You’ll receive one year of Gitpod’s unleashed team plan for free.
+Use Gitpod at a 50% discount for at least 1 year with unlimited users and usage.
 For your whole team, no matter how big you scale and how many engineers you hire during that time.
 If you’re affiliated with one of these [organisations](/for/startups/organisations), you’ll even get the benefits for 2 years.

 ## Who is eligible?